 The end cap on the inlet side must be removed to gain access to shunt assembly.
 First remove power and shut off the supply of gas to the instrument.
 Disconnect the fittings on the inlet and outlet sides of the transducer and remove it from the system plumbing.
-Remove the four Allen head screws holding the end cap to the instrument.
-Carefully remove the end cap, nickel gasket, spring, and shunt, noting their order and proper orientation.
+On the HFM-301/305 and HFC-303/307, Remove the four screws holding the end cap to the instrument.
+Carefully remove the end cap, spring, and shunt, noting their order and proper orientation.
+The shunt position and orientation is critical to the flow dynamics and can substantially affect the instrument linearity.
 The shunt can be severely damaged if dropped.
 Examine the shunt.
-If damaged, dirty, or blocked, clean and replace as applicable.
+If damaged, dirty or blocked, clean and replace as applicable.
 Reassemble in the reverse order of disassembly.
-A new nickel gasket will be required.
-Secure the endcap with 40 in lb.
-(4.5 N m) to 50 in lb.
-(5.6 N m) of torque on each stainless-steel socket head cap screw.
 Use of a fastener other than the one mentioned here may result in leakage at the seal.
 Recalibration of the Hastings 300 is necessary.